 Conclusion

-As solar energy grows, recycling old panels is becoming more important.
+As solar energy grows, the importance of recycling solar panels grows to ensure eco-friendly solar energy practices that minimise solar panel waste.
 Today, many panels are recycled using methods like mechanical separation, which breaks them down to recover materials like glass, aluminum, and copper.
 Facilities in the UK and France are leading the way in this.

 New techniques, such as chemical and thermal recycling, are being developed to recover valuable materials like silicon and silver more efficiently.
 There’s also exciting progress in designing panels that are easier to recycle in the future, with ideas like modular components and using less hazardous materials in the first place.